DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > * Arturi Radanavich will be removed from the campaign.
 > * Ezmerelda d’Avenir was born Ezmerelda Radanavich, changing her name after the Radanavich clan was slaughtered.
 > * Ezmerelda was not present when Van Richten killed the Radanaviches, and was therefore the sole survivor of the massacre.
-(Ezmerelda was subsequently found by the Vistani of <span class="citation">N9.
-Vistani Camp (p.
+(Ezmerelda was subsequently found by the Vistani of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9VistaniCamp">N9.
+Vistani Camp</a> (p.
 119)</span>, and was raised as a “younger sister" of Luvash and Arrigal until she left Barovia at age fifteen.)
 > * Ezmerelda believes that Strahd von Zarovich, or his servants, were responsible for the deaths of her extended family, and, when she departed Barovia, sought Van Richten’s mentorship to avenge them.
 > * Two years into her training, upon learning of Ezmerelda’s goals, Van Richten consulted with the seer Inarin Alstar, and learned of the curse that lay upon him.
 > * Driven by fear for Ezmerelda’s safety, and guilt for his role in her family’s deaths, Van Richten scorned her goals and informed her that she would never be worth anything as a monster hunter.